4 Tips on Developing Stronger Studying Habits

 Below, you will find some useful tips on the most efficient ways to study in medical school and the ways to best retain all of the material.

 Ok, so you’ve probably heard that it takes 21 days to develop a habit.
 While it’s true that you need to do something consistently over a certain amount of days in order for it to become a habit, there really are no magical numbers.

-According to research, it takes no less than 2 months before a certain new behaviour becomes automatic.
-When it comes to studying, my humble opinion as a medical student myself is that it takes even longer.
+The common opinion is that it takes up to 2 months before a new behaviour becomes mechanical.
+When it comes to studying as a medical student, it takes even longer.

-Because, you know, every subject is different.
-Some require more studying at home while in others the lectures have a much bigger impact.
-Moreover with some simply reading the textbook is sufficient enough while with others you have to take a whole bunch of notes.
+Every subject is different.
+Some require more studying at home, while in others, the lectures have a much bigger impact.
+Moreover, with some, simply reading the textbook is sufficient, while others have to take a whole bunch of notes.

-What I learned in the first year was that you ought to have a UNIQUE approach towards every single subject and type of material.
+The advice here would be that you ought to have a UNIQUE approach towards every subject and type of material.

-I have assembled a list of tips for you to help you develop a studying habit.
-How long would it take, I can’t say but if you want to study medicine you need to learn how to do it properly and efficiently.
+Explore the tips and adopt the ones you find right to help you develop a studying habit.
+Simply because if you want to study medicine, you need to learn how to do it properly and efficiently.

 Table of Contents

 - 1 Develop stronger studying habits for medical students